If You Have Insurance:

 - As an outpatient procedure, it reduces medical costs such as overnight hospital stays.

-- It is designed to pinpoint and treat multiple causes of pain in one procedure, significantly reducing the need for multiple surgeries to fix pain.
+- It is designed to pinpoint and treat multiple causes of pain in one procedure, significantly reducing the need for multiple surgeries to fix the pain.

 - The procedure has a short recovery time, with many patients returning to light activities the next day.
 This minimizes time out of work and/or need for a caregiver.